-When I first joined the work force it was very difficult to spend the organization’s money.
-There were very strict processes that you had to go through – fill out a purchase order (PO), get it approved by your manager, send the PO to the purchasing department and then hope you would get your supply within a week or so.
+When I first joined the workforce, it was very difficult to spend the organization’s money.
+You had to go through stringent processes – fill out a purchase order (PO), get it approved by your manager, send the PO to the purchasing department, and then hope you would get your supply within a week or so.

 I am sure that there are still many organizations that operate this way.

 However, the fast pace at which we all work has changed how organizations spend.

 The first is an employee may use their own personal credit card to make purchases on behalf of the church.

 In this situation, the employee would submit a receipt and wait for reimbursement.
 This is a challenge, particularly if the accounting department is slow to approve and write checks.
 This also creates a reimbursement process that takes time.